 Praia Doña Ana

-We started our 2nd day in the Algarve with a morning visit to Praia Dona Ana, known as one of the most beautiful beaches in the region.
-Since the weather was a bit chilly for a beach holiday, we didn’t stay for long, but the natural setting was really beautiful.
+We began our second day in the Algarve with a morning visit to Praia Dona Ana, often hailed as one of the region’s most stunning beaches.
+Although the weather was a bit too chilly for a long beach day, we still enjoyed the breathtaking natural surroundings.

 Cape St.Vincent